JuliaLang/julia/README.windows.md

     2. From the *Net* category: `curl`
     3. From *Interpreters* (or *Python*) category: `m4`, `python`
     4. From the *Archive* category: `p7zip`
-    5. For 32 bit Julia, and also from the *Devel* category:
+    5. For 32-bit Julia, and also from the *Devel* category:
         `mingw64-i686-gcc-g++` and `mingw64-i686-gcc-fortran`
-    6. For 64 bit Julia, and also from the *Devel* category:
+    6. For 64-bit Julia, and also from the *Devel* category:
         `mingw64-x86_64-gcc-g++` and `mingw64-x86_64-gcc-fortran`

  4. At the *'Resolving Dependencies'* step, be sure to leave *'Select required